 During Black History Month, we take the time to honor people of color who have made a difference and continue to work toward positive change in our world.
 It’s also an opportunity to increase awareness of and shed light on areas where people of color are underrepresented or misrepresented.
-According to Dr. Titilola Sode of U.S. Dermatology Partners in Dallas, Texas, “People of color are much less likely to seek treatment from a dermatologist, and there is a deficit of research into how skin conditions impact skin of color.
+According to Certified Family Nurse Practitioner Tashara Lester of U.S. Dermatology Partners in Carrollton, Texas, “People of color are much less likely to seek treatment from a dermatologist, and there is a deficit of research into how skin conditions impact skin of color.
 Black History Month is an opportunity to reach out to patients of color as well as educate dermatologists and other skin care professionals about common skin conditions seen in this population.”
-You can learn more about the nine most common skin concerns for people of color and some of Dr. Sode’s recommendations for this population in this blog.
+You can learn more about the nine most common skin concerns for people of color and some of Ms. Lester’s recommendations for this population in this blog.

 1 – Post-Inflammatory Hyperpigmentation

 Following an injury to the skin, people of color are at risk for post-inflammatory hyperpigmentation (PIH).
 This condition occurs when inflammation causes the production of elevated levels of melanin in the skin around a wound.
 Melanin is what gives our skin its pigment, so higher levels of melanin production in one area can lead to darkening of skin called hyperpigmentation.
 PIH can affect anyone, but it’s much more common in people of color.
 Additionally, hyperpigmentation cases tend to be more chronic and conspicuous in people with darker skin tones.
 The good news is that treatment for hyperpigmentation can be as simple as applying a topical treatment like hydroquinone or cysteamine or having a chemical peel and most importantly enhancing your sun protection plan.